davebleigh/GettingAndCleaningData/codebook.md

 cmbData$Activity[cmbData$Activity==5] <- "Standing"
 cmbData$Activity[cmbData$Activity==6] <- "Laying"

-#
-# Now we can perform Step 4 of the course instructions, giving the combined, filtered
+# Step 4
-# data set descriptive variable names.
-I take this to mean replacing "t" with "Time" and
-# "f" with "Frequency", along with expanding "Acc" into "Accelerometer" etc.  I added
-# to the list until I was satisfied with the final set of names...
+Now we can perform Step 4 of the course instructions, giving the combined, filtered data set descriptive variable names.
+I take this to mean replacing "t" with "Time" and "f" with "Frequency", along with expanding "Acc" into "Accelerometer" etc.  I added to the list until I was satisfied with the final set of names...
-#

 names ( cmbData ) <- gsub ( "^t", "Time",      names ( cmbData ) )
 names ( cmbData ) <- gsub ( "^f", "Frequency", names ( cmbData ) )